 Ritual Prenatal

 One thing to know about iron and calcium in vitamins: they compete with each other for absorption.
 This vitamin doesn't contain calcium, which may help you better absorb the iron in it (which could be especially important if you're anemic).
-You can get calcium much easier from your diet.
+You can get calcium much more easily from your diet.
 These vitamins’ minty favor is a nice bonus for women experiencing morning sickness.

 Mama Bird Prenatal